sarahdavies186/CV/README.md

 **Burberry** (Jan 2018 to Aug 2018)
 _Accessories Raw Materials Sourcing and Supply Administrator_

-- Succesfully driving the raw material stock management activity in order to maximise utilisation, reduce waste and execute inventory strategy to support supplier relationships.
+- Successfully driving the raw material stock management activity in order to maximise utilisation, reduce waste and execute inventory strategy to support supplier relationships.
 - Using excel databases and SAP to create and maintain current stock information, successfully communicating with suppliers, project managers and a wider team to ensure project rollout is on time, including risk and issue management and resolving as appropriate.

 **Hope Agency, Cambodia** (Jan 2016 to Dec 2017)